The Repository: The Canton Daily News acquisition

 The Repository purchased The Canton Daily News in 1927, the year after the gangland assassination of its editor Don Mellett.
 Months before it was purchased, The Canton Daily News was awarded the 1927 Pulitzer Prize for Public Service, "for its brave, patriotic and effective fight for the ending of a vicious state of affairs brought about by collusion between city authorities and the criminal element, a fight which had a tragic result in the assassination of the editor of the paper, Mr. Don R. Mellett".
 Established in 1833 as the Stark County Democrat, The Canton Daily News ceased publication July 3, 1930.

 Features and operations

+Though the newspaper began with strong Republican Party affiliations, current content has moderated.
+The Repository is a news aggregator contributing limited-to-nil original political content.

 Newsprint Coverage

 The Repository newspaper contains daily sections for nation & world, opinion, Stark & Ohio, obituaries, classified ads, sports, advise and comics.
 Weekly covered sections, some with inconsistent publication days, are: